hugoestevam/hugoestevam/README.md

 - 🌱 I’m currently learning how to promote career growth and level of happiness of the team
 - 💬 Ask me about: tech, biz and farm
 - 😄 Pronouns: he/him
--  ⚡ Languages: C#, TypeScript, JS, Python, SQL
+- ⚡ I've been working: C#, TypeScript, JS, Python, SQL
+- 🔻 I've already worked: C++, VB, Java, PHP, Delphi

 > Software Engineering Manager at [NDD - Tech](https://ndd.tech)